VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: bzone_urban_du_proportions.csv
   + Estimation method: Package build
   + Estimation script: R/AssignDevTypes.R
-  + Model object: data/AssignDevTypesSpecifications.rda
+  + Model object: NA
   + Notes: User input from csv

 ####  AssignLocTypes

 This module assigns households to location types: Urban (located within an urbanized area boundary), Town (located in a smaller urban area that does not have enough population to qualify as an urbanized area), and Rural (located in an area characterized by low density dispersed development).

-* This module step uses data sources including User specified
+* Data sources include none
-* This module step uses model types including Proportions
+* Model types include Proportions
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignLocTypes.md
+* Documented in inst/module_docs/AssignLocTypes.md

 The models in this model step are: